 Germany's Green party: How it evolved

 Germany's Greens have been trailblazers for ecological movements around the world.
-But since the 1980s they have become increasingly conservative — making a coalition with Angela Merkel's CDU a real possibility.
+But since the 1980s they have become increasingly conservative — and remain an opposition party.

 The anti-establishment Green party started out as radicals: Hundreds of thousands of West Germans took to the streets to protest against the stationing of US intermediate-range, nuclear-warhead missiles on West German soil.
 They saw the missiles as part of the next phase in the global nuclear arms race.

 The first Green members of the Bundestag in 1983 refused to don suits and ties

 The Green party was founded in 1980, unifying a whole array of regional movements made up of people frustrated by mainstream politics.
 It brought together environmental, peace and human rights activists.
 They viewed themselves as a peaceful, ecological, feminist, grassroots democratic movement, more than an actual political party.

 Many felt that those in power were ignoring environmental issues, as well as the dangers of nuclear power.
 The alternative agenda and informal style quickly attracted leftist veterans from the 1968 European protest movement.
 Adopting a phrase coined by one of its founding leaders, Petra Kelly, the Greens described themselves as the "anti-party party."

 Joschka Fischer was sworn in as environment minister in the state of Hesse in 1985, wearing his sneakers

 Joschka Fischer, a former left-wing activist, became Germany's first Green member of parliament, when he took office as environment minister in the State of Hesse in 1985, after forming a coalition with the SPD.
 The picture of him taking his oath wearing a pair of shiny white sports shoes became the symbol of a new political era, where the Greens made a less conventional lifestyle acceptable in West German society.